AriVillaca/ARMTemplates/README.md

 # ARMTemplates

-This solution has a collection of ARM templates.
+The ARMTemplates solution has a collection of ARM templates.